 Whether a fund in the retirement income stream phase requires an actuarial certificate is best left answered by an Actuary.

-Luckily, some actuarial service providers – such as Heffron – have developed free online actuarial certificate wizards that removes the hassle of working out when a certificate is required and how to use it.
+Luckily, some actuarial service providers – such as Heffron – have developed free online actuarial certificate wizards that remove the hassle of working out when a certificate is required and how to use it.